History of clothing and textiles: Ancient India

-Excavations of Indus Valley civilization sites to date have yielded a few twisted cotton threads, in the context of a connecting cord for a bead necklace.
-However, terracotta figurines uncovered at Mehrgarh show a male figure wearing what is commonly interpreted to be a turban.
-A figurine, from the site of Mohenjo-daro, and labeled the "Priest King," depicts the wearing of a shawl with floral patterns.
+Excavations of sites of the Indus Valley civilization to date have yielded a few twisted cotton threads, in the context of a connecting cord for a bead necklace.
+However, terracotta figurines uncovered at Mehrgarh show a male figure wearing what is commonly interpreted as a turban.
+A figurine from the site of Mohenjo-daro, and labeled the "Priest King" depicts the wearing of a shawl with floral patterns.
 So far, this is the only sculpture from the Indus Valley to show clothing in such explicit detail.
-Other sculptures of Dancing Girls, excavated from Mohenjo-daro, only show the wearing of bangles and other jewelry.
+Other sculptures of dancing girls, excavated from Mohenjo-daro, only show the wearing of bangles and other jewelry.
 However, the figurines do not provide any concrete proof to legitimize the history of clothing in the Harappan times.

 Harappans may have used natural colors to dye their fabric.
 Research shows that the cultivation of indigo plants (genus: Indigofera) was prevalent.

-Herodotus, an ancient Greek historian, mentions Indian cotton in the 5th century BCE as "a wool exceeding in beauty and goodness that of sheep."
-When Alexander the Great invaded India, in 327 BCE, his troops started wearing cotton clothes that were more comfortable than their previous woolen ones.
-Strabo, another Greek historian, mentioned the vividness of Indian fabrics, and Arrian told of Indian–Arab trade of cotton fabrics in 130 CE.
+Herodotus, an ancient Greek historian, mentions Indian cotton in the 5th century BCE as "a wool exceeding in beauty and goodness that of sheep".
+When Alexander the Great invaded India in 327 BCE, his troops started wearing cotton clothes that were more comfortable than their previous woolen ones.
+Strabo, a Greek geographer, mentioned the vividness of Indian fabrics, and Arrian told of Indian–Arab trade of cotton fabrics in 130 CE.